shoaibsufi/2014-01-14-manchester/shell/README.md

 One benefit of this approach is that you can keep all of your MatLab and bash commands in one file if this were a script.

 For more information about *Here Documents* please refer to http://www.tldp.org/LDP/abs/html/here-docs.html

-Hint for me the location of `matlab` was */Applications/MATLAB_R2013a.app/bin/matlab*

 * * * *
 **short Exercise**